-The law also regulates the use of escrow accounts and prevents loan servicers from requiring larger accounts.
-The amount of escrow funds allowed to be collected at the time of its creation is limited to the amount of sufficient funds to pay for closing charges.
+RESPA manages the use of escrow accounts and prevents loan servicers from requiring larger accounts.
+The amount of escrow funds allowed to be collected at the time of an account’s creation is limited to the amount of sufficient funds to pay for closing charges.
 These charges include taxes, insurance and other reasonable payments.

-Finally, the law prohibits home sellers from requiring mortgage loan borrowers to purchase title insurance.
+Finally, RESPA prohibits home sellers from requiring mortgage loan borrowers to purchase title insurance.
 This means that sellers may not force a buyer to purchase title insurance from a specific title insurance company as a selling condition.
 This provision is specifically stated in Section 9 of RESPA.

-Section 8(a) of RESPA states that, “No person shall give and no person shall accept any fee, kickback or thing of value pursuant to any agreement or understanding, oral or otherwise, that business incident to or a part of a real estate settlement service involving a federally related mortgage loan shall be referred to any person.”
-Simply put, it prohibits a person from paying or accepting money or other bribes with the understanding that they will receive business in return.
+RESPA Section 8(a) prohibits a person from paying or accepting money or other bribes with the understanding that they will receive business in return.
 The act goes on to state that no referral or other fees may be incurred for services that are not performed.

 When purchasing a property, it’s wise to leverage the help of a real estate lawyer to protect you from an incident.
 If you don’t use a lawyer throughout your real estate transaction, it’s best to get in touch with one immediately if you believe a RESPA violation has occurred.
 A real estate lawyer will know who to contact and will help you navigate the legal process.

 RESPA was created to protect real estate buyers and sellers.
 This protection comes through full disclosure of any fees associated with the transaction.
-Before buying or selling property, it’s wise to do further reading on real estate.
+Before buying or selling property, it’s wise to read more about real estate.
 This will help you to prepare for future transactions and to find a servicer you can trust.